Term Life & Whole Life

 Life insurance usually comes in two types:

-Term life insurance policies are active for a particular term of your life, like 20 years, 30 years, etc. Term life is less complicated than whole life insurance and is more affordable because it doesn’t last forever.
+Term life policies are active for a particular term of your life, like 20 years, 30 years, etc. Term life is less complicated than whole life insurance and is more affordable because it doesn’t last forever.

-Whole life insurance or permanent life insurance lasts your entire life.
+Whole life or permanent life insurance lasts your entire life.
 Because of that, it’s more expensive, and there are a lot more ins and outs to how it works.
 There are several different types of whole life insurance, and we’ll talk about those below.

 - Most affordable